javascript-tutorial/en.javascript.info/1-js/02-first-steps/07-operators/article.md

 ## Exponentiation **

 The exponentiation operator `**` is a recent addition to the language.
-Not all browsers support it yet.

 For a natural number `b`, the result of `a ** b` is `a` multiplied by itself `b` times.